Property Advice

 Why Pretoria and not Johannesburg?

 Many business people prefer to live in Pretoria, traveling to their jobs in Johannesburg, for the lower cost of living.
-It claims to have a better air quality, is not as crowded even from a property perspective, and generally speaker, is quieter.
+It claims to have a better air quality, is not as crowded even from a property perspective, and generally speaking, is quieter.
 It has good hospitals, excellent schools, and retail that ranges from affordable to high-end.

 And the purple!
 From mid September to end November, the entire city is awash with the blossoms of Jacaranda trees.
 The city claims to have over 70 000 of them, which has given rise to it being known as the Jacaranda City.
 A visit to the Klapperkop Nature Reserve will allow you to view this mass blossoming in full regalia, and say some, it you are studying and blossoms fall on your head, you’ll successfully pass your exams.
-If they bloom and you haven’t studied, it may be too late to start!
+If they bloom and you haven’t studied, it might be too late to start!

 Related Articles

-Private Property Reporter | 25 Jul 2024
+Private Property Reporter | 14 Apr 2025

 sample image of property alerts